India’s FDI Policy for 2017: Startups and Single Brand Retail among Beneficiaries

 India’s federal government released an updated and consolidated policy for foreign investors on August 28, relaxing old barriers and providing more regulatory clarity – with immediate effect.

 Startups and single brand retail companies are among key beneficiaries of the changes in this year’s foreign direct investment (FDI) policy.

 The new FDI policy also outlines procedures for foreign investors looking at sectors that were previously regulated by the now defunct Foreign Investment Promotion Board (FIPB).

 India’s Consolidated FDI Policy for 2017

-The document released by the Department of Policy and Promotion (DIPP) offers investors clarity on entry routes for investments into India, sectors requiring government approval and procedures for the same.
+The document released by the Department of Industrial Policy and Promotion (DIPP) offers investors clarity on entry routes for investments into India, sectors requiring government approval and procedures for the same.
 The document serves as a guide on the regulations monitoring and permitting foreign investments across respective economic sectors.

 Several changes in this year’s policy incorporate the incremental updates announced by the government for respective sectors over the last one year.